Overview Orka Cluster 3.2

 ISO(Intel-only) A disk image used exclusively to install macOS on a virtual machine.

-1. Make sure you are added as a user to the MacStadium Customer Portal account for your cluster.
+1. Make sure the added as a user to the MacStadium Customer Portal account for the cluster.

 2. Connect to your cluster via VPN.
-Ensure you have an up-and-running VPN connection every time you work with Orka.
+Ensure there is an up-and-running VPN connection when working with Orka.

-2. Get a VPN client and use it to connect to your cluster using the firewall IP and credentials you obtained in the previous step.
+2. Get a VPN client and use it to connect to the cluster using the firewall IP and credentials obtained in the previous step.

-3. Keep the VPN connection to your cluster live.
+3. Keep the VPN connection to the cluster live.

-3. Configure your environment.
+3. Configure the environment.
 This step is a one-time effort.

 • In the Orka3 CLI, run orka3 config set --api-url <ORKA_API_URL>.

-• For Orka3 API calls, target your Orka API endpoint or use the Swagger UI at <ORKA_API_URL>/api/v1/swagger.
+• For Orka3 API calls, target the Orka API endpoint or use the Swagger UI at <ORKA_API_URL>/api/v1/swagger.

-• For the Orka Web UI, go to <ORKA_API_URL> in your browser.
+• For the Orka Web UI, go to <ORKA_API_URL> in the browser.

-• For CI/CD integrations, configure your Orka API URL as prompted during the setup.
+• For CI/CD integrations, configure Orka API URL as prompted during the setup.

 📘

-If you are an Orka Enterprise user, you can get your Orka API URL from your IP Plan:
+For an Orka Enterprise user, the Orka API URL is available from the IP Plan:

-• You can also use https://<orka-domain> and https://<custom-domain>(if configured).
-To get the Orka domain for your Orka cluster, contact MacStadium.
+• It is possible to use https://<orka-domain> and https://<custom-domain>(if configured).
+To get the Orka domain for the Orka cluster, contact MacStadium.
 To use an external custom domain, see here.

-1. If you want to use the Orka3 CLI, log in to your cluster and obtain an authentication token.
+1. To use the Orka3 CLI, log in to the cluster and obtain an authentication token.

-Your token authenticates you uniquely with Orka.
-This operation stores your token locally in your ~/.kube/config file.
+The token authenticates uniquely with Orka.
+This operation stores a token locally at ~/.kube/config file.

 orka3 login

-When prompted, provide your MacStadium Customer Portal credentials in the login form in the browser.
+When prompted, provide the MacStadium Customer Portal credentials in the login form in the browser.

-2. If you want to use the Orka3 API, provide the Authorization: Bearer <TOKEN> header in your API calls or authorize the Swagger UI at <ORKA_API_URL>/api/v1/swagger.
-Use your authentication token.
+2. To use the Orka3 API, provide the Authorization: Bearer <TOKEN> header in the API calls or authorize the Swagger UI at <ORKA_API_URL>/api/v1/swagger.
+Use the authentication token.

 In the Orka3 CLI, obtain a token by running: